 The area is rich in culture.
 Walking around Casciana will make you feel as though you’re living in the past, but with all the elegance and class of a spa resort.
 The town’s imposing walls, which have three different entrances, surround the entire area of a beautiful medieval fortress, Castello dei Vicari.

-Because of its position, the castle was an important military outpost for the Republic of Pisa, though it later became the home of the vicegerents, governors and members of some Florentine families.
-Today, the complex houses the Filippo Baldinucci Museum, where you can find a display of Etruscan and Roman artefacts, glazed terracottas by the Della Robbia and Renaissance frescoes.
-The Torture Chamber, prisons and cellars are also open for visits, that latter of which, according to legend, is still inhabited by the ghost of Rosso della Paola, who was imprisoned here for his political beliefs.
+Due to its position, the castle was an important military garrison of the Pisan Republic; however, it later became home to the governors who ruled it on behalf of Florence.
+Today it is home to the Filippo Baldinucci Museum, where Etruscan and Roman artifacts, Della Robbian glazed terracottas and Renaissance frescoes are on display.
+The Rooms of Torture are also open to the public; these consist of the prisons and basements which, according to legend, are still inhabited by the ghost of Rosso della Paola, who was imprisoned here because of his political beliefs.

 The hamlet of Perignano is known as the Furniture City; certainly, it is famed nationwide thanks to its furniture factories and numerous showrooms.

 There is a large network of paths near the village, with which you can discover interesting landscapes and smaller towns like Usigliano, where there is an intriguing Museum of Agricultural Activities.
 You could also stumble upon Casciana Alta, where you’ll find the Romanesque church of San Nicola in Sessana and the Oratory of the Madonna della Cava.